HandsOnDataViz/book/gitbook/README.md

 ## GitBook Plugins
-Plugins extend the features of basic GitBook, and can be configured in the book.json file.
+Plugins extend the features of basic GitBook, and are configured in the book.json file.
 View the entire repository of GitBook plugins: https://plugins.gitbook.com/

-View the specific plugins and configurations for this book at: https://github.com/JackDougherty/datavizbook/blob/master/book.json
+View the plugins and configurations used in this book at: https://github.com/JackDougherty/datavizbook/blob/master/book.json

 ### Embed YouTube Video with GitBook Plugin
 Since the [youtube plugin](https://plugins.gitbook.com/plugin/youtube) is installed in this Gitbook, embed videos in the text this way: